kristopolous/timeline-heatmap/README.md

 And you can get yours up and running in about 30 minutes.

 ## Step 1: Get your data
-On an Android phone go to settings and you're going to be downloading your location history locally, on to your phone as "Timeline.json"
+You'll be downloading your location history to your Android phone as "Timeline.json".
+This may be possible on an iPhone as well and if you know how please submit a PR!

-Then you will transfer it to your computer.
+Anyways, you will transfer the JSON to your computer in the next step.
 Here's a video

 https://github.com/user-attachments/assets/35fe220b-381b-4499-b7d9-01699557749b